nuest/rocker-win/README.md

 docker run --rm -it rocker-win:nano

-# get a powershell in the container
+# get a PowerShell in the container
 docker run --rm -it rocker-win powershell.exe

 # run Rscript